RemarkableAlly/alx-low_level_programming/0x02-functions_nested_loops/README.md

-1-alphabet.c | a function that prints the alphabet, in lowercase 2-alphabet_x10.c | a function that prints 10 times the alphabet, in lowercase 3-islower.c | a function that checks for lowercase character
+1-alphabet.c | a function that prints the alphabet, in lowercase 2-alphabet_x10.c | a function that prints 10 times the alphabet, in lowercase 3-islower.c | a function that checks for lowercase character 4-isalpha.c |  a function that checks for alphabetic character